learn-co-curriculum/phase-4-rails-strong-params/README.md

 `500 - Internal Server Error` as a response, with a `ActiveModel::ForbiddenAttributesError` as the exception.

-This is thanks to Rails built-in security protection against the [mass assignment vulnerability][] in action.
+This is thanks to Rails' built-in security protection against the [mass assignment vulnerability][] in action.
 We can't just pass in the entire params hash, since that would mean a malicious user could potentially update attributes of our model that we don't want to give them access to.